Biol551-CSUN/Group-1-plotly/README.md

 1. Leah Reichart
 - Developed the example of one of the functions using the "Cherry Tree Data"
 - Applied and finialized the RMarkdown theme.
+- Assisted in the organization of the repository.

 2. Sandy Illescas
 - Developed the example of one of the functions using the "msleep (part 2)"

 3. Chloe Mintlow
 - Assisted in the development of package functions selected
+- Helped modify the README file.

 4. Kristen Howard
 - Created RMarkdown File